Skip to Content

 What’s the difference between panang Thai curry and red Thai curry?

-The difference comes down to the paste!
+The difference in flavor comes down to the curry paste.
 Panang curry paste includes tangier ingredients and often includes red chilies, peanuts, cilantro, garlic, shallots, kaffir lime leaves, lemongrass, and shrimp paste.
 The primary ingredient they share is red chilis, which red Thai curry paste incorporates more of, making it spicier than panang.

 Can I make panang curry vegetarian?
 Can I make it vegan?